KearaBerlin/tic_tac_toe/readme.md

 ```

 The bottom of the file has some test and example code which is executable.

+**tic_tac_toe_CV.py** provides methods to get an image from a USB camera and to generate the current board state from an image:

+    get_image(): Returns a still image from the camera attached to the computer (you may need to change the device name in VideoCapture("/dev/video0"))
+    create_game_state(image): Returns a length 9 list of strings representing the game board state seen in image.

 ## More Information
 This package was written during Fall 2022 as a project for CSCI 5551 (Introduction to Intelligent Robotic Systems) at the University of Minnesota.